wp-plugins/all-in-one-wp-migration/readme.txt

 3. Plugin Menu

 == Changelog ==
+= 1.8.0 =
+* Added support for dynamically recognizing Site URL and Home URL on the import page
+* Fixed a bug when maximum uploaded size is exceeded
+* Fixed a bug when exporting big database tables

+= 1.7.2 =
+* Added support for automatically switching database adapters for better performance and optimization
+* Fixed a bug when using host:port syntax with MySQL PDO
+* Fixed a bug when using find and replace functionality

+= 1.7.1 =
+* Fixed a bug when exporting WordPress plugins directory

+= 1.7.0 =
+* Added storage layer to avoid permission issues with OS's directory used for temporary storage
+* Added additional checks to verify the consistency of the imported archive
+* Fixed a bug that caused the database to be exported without data
+* Removed unused variables from package.json file

+= 1.6.0 =
+* Added additional check for directory's permissions
+* Added additional check for output buffering when exporting a file
+* Fixed a bug when the archive was exported or imported with old version of Zlib library
+* Fixed a bug with permalinks and flushing the rules

 = 1.5.0 =
 * Added support for additional errors and exceptions handling
 * Added support for reporting a problem in better and easier way